BrianPugh/cyclopts/docs/source/api.rst

       :type: Optional[bool]
       :value: None

-      If a variable has a default, display the default in the help page.
+      If a variable has a default, display the default on the help page.
       Defaults to ``None``, similar to ``True``, but will not display the default if it's ``None``.

    .. attribute:: show_choices
       :type: Optional[bool]
       :value: True

-      If a variable has a set of choices, display the choices in the help page.
+      If a variable has a set of choices, display the choices on the help page.
       Defaults to ``True``.

    .. attribute:: help
       :type: Optional[str]
       :value: None

-      Help string to be displayed in the help page.
+      Help string to be displayed on the help page.
       If not specified, defaults to the docstring.

    .. attribute:: show_env_var
       :type: Optional[bool]
       :value: True

-      If a variable has ``env_var`` set, display the variable name in the help page.
+      If a variable has ``env_var`` set, display the variable name on the help page.
       Defaults to ``True``.

    .. attribute:: env_var